pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/4-use-arm-kinematics.md

 The **kinematic model** describes the motion of a robot in mathematical form without considering the forces and torque affecting it.
 It only focuses on the geometric relationship between elements.

 We have defined the whole kinematic model of the arm.
 This means the translation and rotation required to go from one joint to the next one.
-On a right arm equipped with a gripper this actually look like this:
+On a right arm equipped with a gripper, this actually looks like this:

 |Motor|Translation|Rotation|
 |-----|-----------|--------|